mosa/MOSA-Project/Source/Docs/settings-options.rst

     Launcher.Exit,"If true, exit immediately after launch"
-    Launcher.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.GDB,"If true, launch the GNU GDB application after VM launch" Launcher.Debugger,"If true, launch the MOSA debugger application after VM launch" Launcher.Test,"If true, monitors VM serial for success or failure messages"
+    Launcher.PlugKorlib,"If true, automatically include the plugs for CoreLib" Launcher.GDB,"If true, launch the GNU GDB application after VM launch" Launcher.Serial.Console,"If true, outout the serial to console" Launcher.Serial.File,Filename to emit serial output (future)
+    Launcher.Debugger,"If true, launch the MOSA debugger application after VM launch" Launcher.Test,"If true, monitors VM serial for success or failure messages"

 Image Settings
 --------------